DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Methodology

 \subsection{Hand design and manufacturing}

 The structure of the hand is modularized to fingertips, fingers, actuators, and frames from top to down as shown in Fig.~\ref{fig:manufacture}.
 This greatly simplifies hand manufacturing and re-configurations by simply modifying or replacing certain components.
-We 3D print soft fingertips with TPU (shore hardness 95A) on an Ultimaker 3D printer, and use a pre-bent human finger-like shape for better small-object grasping.
+We 3D print soft fingertips with thermoplastic polyurethane (TPU) (shore hardness 95A) on an Ultimaker 3D printer, and use a pre-bent human fingertip-like shape for better small-object grasping.
 We adapt the compliant design of soft Delta links from~\cite{mannam2021characterization} as fingers and 3D print them with the same TPU material.
-We use linear actuators (Actuonix PQ12-63-6-P) with a stroke length of 20 mm to minimize the footprint of the Deltas for compact hand design and actuation synergies.
+We use linear actuators (Actuonix PQ12-63-6-P) with a stroke length of $20$ mm to minimize the footprint of the Delta robots for compact hand design and actuation synergies.

 As a design choice, we use four fingers arranged in a square shape to maximize the workspace of the hand.
-But, we can reconfigure the hand to two to six fingers upon request.
-We laser-cut three layers of acrylic boards as frames to hold the actuators in certain configurations.
-We also laser-cut vertical fixtures to fix and reinforce the structure on the sides.
+But, we can easily reconfigure the hand to one to six fingers by modifying the layout of the acrylic frames.
+We laser-cut three layers of acrylic boards as frames to hold the actuators in certain configurations, and vertical fixtures to fix and reinforce the structure on the sides.
 Each individual actuator can be easily inserted and replaced without disassembling the hand structure.
-We show our hand prototypes in Fig.~\ref{fig:manufacture} (b).
-The size of a hand is $140 \text{ mm}\times 140\text{ mm} \times 140\text{ mm}$, which is similar to the human hand length (around 180 mm).
-They weigh in the range of 360 g to 430 g which is much smaller and lighter compared to most state-of-the-art dexterous robotic hands given their high DoF.
+We show two hand prototypes in Fig.~\ref{fig:manufacture} (b).
+The size of a hand is $140 \text{ mm}\times 140\text{ mm} \times 140\text{ mm}$, which is similar to the human hand length (around 180 mm). {They weigh in the range of 360 g to 430 g which is smaller and lighter compared to most dexterous robotic hands~\cite{ma2013modular} given their high DoF. }